matthew-scherf/Only-One/README.md

 ## Academic Paper & Source Code
 A detailed exposition of the system, its axioms, theorems, and its far-reaching implications for philosophy, science, and ethics can be found in the full academic paper.

-Read the Full Paper Here
+Read the Full Paper Here - docs/EXPLAINER.md

-View the Lean 4 Proof File
+View the Lean 4 Proof File - OnlyOne.lean

 ## Verification
 The validity of the proofs in this system is not a matter of opinion; it is guaranteed by the Lean 4 proof assistant.
 You can verify the entire logical chain yourself.